eclipse-platform/eclipse.platform/docs/FAQ/FAQ_How_do_I_propose_my_own_project.md

 FAQ How do I propose my own project?
 ====================================

-Please see the Project Development Process pages on the eclipse.org Website: [https://www.eclipse.org/projects/dev_process/pre-proposal-phase.php](https://www.eclipse.org/projects/dev_process/pre-proposal-phase.php)
+Please see the Project Development Process pages on the eclipse.org [Website](https://www.eclipse.org/projects/dev_process/pre-proposal-phase.php)